 As mentioned previously, when it comes to cosmetic dentistry and teeth whitening you can either have it carried out by a dental professional or with homemade kits.

-The dangers with teeth whitening start to arise if you don’t have it carried out by a registered dental professional as you could potentially be permanently harming your teeth if the procedure is carried out by someone who hasn’t gone through the relevant training.
+The dangers with teeth whitening start to arise if you don’t have it carried out by a registered dental professional as you could potentially be permanently harming your teeth if the procedure is carried out by someone who hasn’t undertaken the relevant training.

-Another danger with a loose mouth guard is that you could potentially be swallowing the bleach causing people to be sick.
+Another danger with a loose mouth guard used for teeth whitening is that you could potentially be swallowing the bleach causing people to be sick.

 Teeth whitening in itself is legal under Australian law but you will find yourself breaking the law if you have it carried out by someone who isn’t a dental professional or at least be in the presence of a dental professional.